-I plan to return to Refill Madness to try a few of the products offered.
+Returning to Refill Madness to try a few of the products offered is now on my list of things to do.
 Additionally, I plan to take in some clean containers to add to their container bin – instead of tossing them into the recycling bin.

 According to the CPSC website the Infinity Arrow Award for Service and Take-Back recognizes “a retail business, group of businesses, or chain that has initiated an outstanding Take Back program for one or more product as an additional convenience and service to their customers, and works with the producers of those products in developing safe storage and recovery of EOL products and packages.”

 Congrats to Sloane Reed and Refill Madness!

 Comments on Refill Madness?